Pertuzumab and trastuzumab (Phesgo®)

 Some breast cancers have too much of a protein called human epidermal growth factor receptor 2 (HER2) on the surface of their cells.
 These are called HER2 positive cancers.
-The extra HER2 receptors stimulate the cancer cells to divide and grow.
+The extra HER2 receptors stimulate the cancer cells to divide, grow and spread.

 More information about this treatment